Crooked, Messy, & A Little Dangerous

 Our air got a whole lot cleaner, but nobody could afford to live here anymore because there was no economy, so it was kind of a wash.

 And so, we just sort of died.
 Slowly.
+Alone.
 With no fanfare or thanks.
 Just the slow agonizing death of a place that was once something.
 Now nothing.
 Not even to the people who still lived there.

 This was the place I was formed in.
+This was the place I was formed by.

 THE MESSINESS OF MANAGING IN THE MARGINS

 The most defining part of being formed in forgotten places is that you’re always managing from a place of want.
 Scarcity isn’t a season.
 Scarcity is a way of life.
-Even your more well-to-do friends have less than those in places people want to live — the kind of places people to move to in order to escape where they are.

-That isn’t to say that there isn’t happiness or contentment even.
 In fact, some of the most content people I’ve ever known come from the margins.
-Having little will teach you how little you actually need to find joy in this life.
-It might even be a help if we’re to believe Jesus’ teachings.
+Having a little will teach you how little you actually need to find joy in this life.
+It might even help in that pursuit if we’re to believe Jesus’ teachings.

-But even when you find that joy in the simple, there are still paychecks to stretch, bills that get rotated month to month so that nothing gets turned off when the money runs out before the demands from creditors.
+But even when you find joy in the simple, there are still paychecks to stretch, bills that get rotated month-to-month so that nothing gets turned off when the money runs out before the demands from creditors.
 I remember a good friend of mine’s mom once told me that the water bill wasn’t due until she got the red envelope.
-It’s only been the last few years that her little piece of working-poor wisdom wasn’t necessary in my own life.

-Some of you may read that and quietly judge.
-To that, I say, “Good for you.”
 I’m sincerely happy that you’ve not had to know the type of anxiety and pressure that comes from working forty-plus hours a week, or perhaps working two or three jobs at a time, and still not being able to make the ends meet of a rope that is far more tattered than anything you dreamed of as a child.

 When you grow up in a forgotten place, you know that the things you see in magazines, television, or on social media aren’t really achievable without escaping, doing something illegal, or getting extraordinarily lucky.

 By the time you’re in high school, you’ve already turned around and realized the rhododendron has closed in around you.
-So, you have two choices.

 THE CALL TO MOVE BEYOND THE CROOKED

-Every person I’ve ever met from Appalachia who showed any promise — defined locally as having chance of rising above the ever-present mist that hangs over the hills and hollows — has been taught that in order to be taken serious, you must first learn to not look or sound like where we’re from.
+Every person I’ve ever met from Appalachia who showed any promise — defined locally as having a chance of rising above the ever-present mist that hangs over the hills and hollows — has been taught that in order to be taken serious, you must first learn to not look or sound like where you’re from.

 And so, we’re reprimanded early on for our bad grammar or “lazy” ways of talking.
 We spend much of our formative years trying desperately not to look or sound like the family and friends who raised us.

 It’s an odd feeling to grow up in a place that teaches you not to be from that place.
-There’s a profound disconnect that happens when you’re taught to internally and externally reject the culture and people you should feel your most profoundly linked to.
-By the time I was in college, all I wanted was to be “not from here”.
-And as I branched out and formed relationships with different people from different parts of the country and world, I wondered at the pride and connection they spoke of their places.
+There’s a profound disconnect that happens when you’re taught to internally and externally reject the culture and people you should feel most profoundly linked to.

 But eventually, I stopped ever falling back into my embodied genesis.
 And, honestly, I was praised for it.

-I was more listened to in both classroom and board room.
+I was listened to more in both classroom and board room.

-And all the time, I had a growing sense that my voice was not my own.
-There was no connection to it.
-I had to think about it still after all those years.
 Interestingly, I found I was very good at writing for others.
 At first, I thought this was some sort of professional talent, but what I think actually happened was that I exercised a very specific muscle — how to sound, think, and become someone I wasn’t.

 WHEN THE MAN EMERGES FROM THE THICKET